 Mono no aware is a cultural awareness to which children are introduced perhaps in teachings, absorbed through societal practices, or even during their yearly viewings of cherry blossom season.
 The children assimilate to the notion of the impermanence of life and are grateful for the time that graces them.
 That theme develops throughout their lives as they apply mono no aware to their art, music, philosophy, and generally, to their being.

 Conversely, having lived through childhood, young adult, and parenting, I felt immortal–the thought of my death and to those I loved was a rare occurrence for me.
-But later in life, I became more introspective and developed a fear of death when I alternately walked the paths alongside my aging mother and my friend, Margaret, who was diagnosed with stage-four squamous carcinoma of her tongue.
+But later in life, I became more introspective and developed a fear of death when I alternately walked the paths alongside my aging mother and my friend, Margaret, who was diagnosed with stage-four squamous cell carcinoma of her tongue.
 My fear was not for myself (as I still thought I was invincible), but rather for the two women I loved.

 Having gone through the grief of loss, I am just now absorbing the notion of life’s transiency as Japan’s people have practiced since they were children.
 Is it too late for me to “catch up?”
 I don’t think so.
 I am, myself, Japanese, albeit Japanese American, hence not fully immersed in Japan’s culture.
 But my second-generation Japanese parents, closer to their parents’ culture, imparted the essence of their culture to me.
 Curiously, my mother became fascinated with cherry trees–at the time I didn’t understand why.
 I recalled in my book about her sudden interest in the sakura: